 BeyondTrust has defined what a complete privileged account management solution looks like, creating a holistic program and tying it all together with the PowerBroker Privileged Access Management platform.
 To realize the full benefit of BeyondTrust’s privileged access management solutions, utilize the platform, and then take control of accounts, assets, users, systems and activity.

-If you would like to learn more on how to construct your complete privileged access management strategy, check out our solution whitepaper or contact us today for a strategy session.
+If you would like to learn more on how to construct your complete privileged access management strategy, contact us today for a strategy session.